alice-lg/alice-theme-example/README.md

 ## Screenshots

 You want an example?
-Turn this:
+This is the default theme:
 ![Alice screenshot before customization](/doc/alice-before.png?raw=true)

-Into this:
+This is the `alice-theme-example` customization:
 ![Alice screenshot after customization](/doc/alice-after.png?raw=true)